tstuefe/JEP387/review-guide.md

 ## The Virtual Memory Subsystem

 Classes:
-- VirtualSpaceList
+-`VirtualSpaceList`
-- VirtualSpaceNode
+-`VirtualSpaceNode`
-- RootChunkArea
+-`RootChunkArea`
-- RootChunkAreaLUT
+-`RootChunkAreaLUT`
-- CommitMask
+-`CommitMask`
-- CommitLimiter
+-`CommitLimiter`

 The Virtual Memory Layer is the lowest subsystem of all.
 It is responsible for reserving and committing memory.
 It has knowledge about commit granules (the granularity at which we commit in Metaspace).

-Its outside interface to upper layers is the class VirtualSpaceList; some operations are also directly accessed via a node in this list (VirtualSpaceNode).
+Its outside interface to upper layers is the `class VirtualSpaceList`; some operations are also directly accessed via a node in this list (VirtualSpaceNode).

-A VirtualSpaceList is a list of reserved regions (VirtualSpaceNode).
+A `VirtualSpaceList` is a list of reserved regions (VirtualSpaceNode).
 It is a global structure: only one instance of this structures exists per process.
 It grows on demand (new reserved regions are added when more space is needed).
 Regions in this list are typically several MB sized (atm 8M = 2 Root chunks areas, see below).

-If we use CompressedKlassPointers, a second global instance of VirtualSpaceList exists, which holds the compressed class space.
-In that case the VirtualSpaceList is degenerated: it only ever has one node, sized as big as the CompressedClassSpaceSize (1G).
+If we use CompressedKlassPointers, a second global instance of `VirtualSpaceList` exists, which holds the compressed class space.
+In that case the `VirtualSpaceList` is degenerated: it only ever has one node, sized as big as the CompressedClassSpaceSize (1G).

 ### Essential operations